Robin-Y-Ding-columbia/Robin-Y-Ding-columbia.github.io/_pages/about.md

 ======
 - Dec.
 2021: "VELVET: a noVel Ensemble Learning approach to automatically locate VulnErable sTatements" got accepted by SANER 2022.

+- May 2021: Started summer internship at IBM Research as Ph.D.
+Research Intern.

 - May.
 2021: "Deep Learning based Vulnerability Detection: Are We There Yet?" got accepted by TSE.

 - Feb.
 2021: "CODIT: Code Editing with Tree-Based Neural Models" got accepted by ICSE 2021 Journal First Track.